evogelsa/go-ml-rpg/README.md

 The results of player testing showed that the success of the AI was largely dependent on player experience.
 Newer players often struggled against the computer and were unable to defeat it.
-However, once players were able to discover a strategy, such as spamming parry as an archer, the AI became much easier to defeat.
-From a game design perspective this may actually be a good thing since the player should be able to feel accomplishment through progress.
+However, once players were able to discover a strategy, such as only using the parry move as an archer, the AI became much easier to defeat.
+From a game design perspective this may be a good thing since the player should be able to feel accomplishment through progress.

 During play testing the AI was set to have pretty gentle learning rates, and it never trained on only one player at a time.
 This limited the ability for the algorithm to adapt to the strategies of just one person at a time, and instead the computer ended up with an average of all players.
-For the small number of people playing at once this still turned out to be decently effective, but with larger player bases it is likely that this implementation would quickly become ineffective.
+For the small number of people playing at once this still turned out to be effective, but with larger player bases it is likely that this implementation would quickly become ineffective.
 This could be circumvented by adding an authentication system allowing players to each have their own AI which has only trained against them.